EmmanuelRE8/EVABot_v2/README.md

-# EmmaBot_v1
+# E-V.A. bot (v2)

-This repository hosts **EmmaBot_v1**, an interactive chatbot that presents my career, projects, and skills in a dynamic way.
+This repository hosts **E-V.A. bot**, an interactive chatbot that presents my career, projects, and skills in a dynamic way.

 It combines:
 - A **profile panel** with personal/professional details.